 Development of the EU "social dimension" as well as the social dialogue itself (...) ground more or less to a halt.
+Gradually, however, tensions rose over the coordination of labour and social policies in the EU.

 In the 2000s, and especially after the eastwards expansion of 2004, the EU's political centre of gravity shifted in favour of countries that were more interested in further market integration than strengthening social policies.
 Development of the EU